Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 I read books to my daughter while she was in bed.
 We listened to music and podcasts.
 We tried to find humor in even the worst of times.
 I listened to her when she wanted to talk (since I had nowhere to go).

 The best thing we did was to buy a dog.
-She still brings us joy every day!
+She still brings us joy every day.
+This is definitely how to deal with isolation in a fun way!

 My daughter with her dog.